BurunoVargas/BurunoVargas/README.md

 ## Hello!

-</br>:books:Computer Science at UnB :school:
+</br>:books:Undergraduating in Computer Science at UnB :school:
 </br>:open_file_folder:Learning more about Python, C++ and Competitive Programming:yellow_heart: